GENERAL

 However, as mentioned above, I hope to improve and make this game better and better for as long as I can support it.

 Having my own implementation of the Space Should would be a dream come true.
-My initial vision was to have support for the Space Shuttle, however Project Mercury, Gemini, the CSM, and the LM has received most of the focus before the 1.0 milestone has been reached.
-There are a few really good Space Shuttle simulators out there, and I recommend you to check them out!
+To stay withing the 1.0 scope, the Mercury, Gemini, CSM, and the LM has received most of the focus before the 1.0 milestone was reached.
+With 1.0 reached, the game will start to evolve towards 2.0, and a Space Shuttle DLC is being researched.
+No promises.

 It makes sense to have Russian spacecrafts in Reentry.
 I have been looking into this for quite some time, and if there is one that I would like to implement, it would be Vostok, the Soyuz TMA or the TMA-M variant.
 However, getting the documentation I need (in English), rights to used them, and the data I need seems to be very hard.
 I have access to the Souyz TM manual, but that's about it.
 If you have manuals, please reach out and send them my way so I can do some research!